top of page

 ST STEPHEN'S BASILICA BUDAPEST

-But in fact, the need for a church in this part of the city was already expressed in 1817, two decades before the flood of the river Danube flushed out large parts of Pest.
+But in fact, the need for a church in this part of the city was already expressed in 1817, two decades before the flood of the Danube flushed out large parts of Pest.
 So it’s truer to say that the flood gave some immediacy for the plans to have a church in ‘Leopold town’ (as this district of Pest is still referred to).

 The short historical context is that Hungarians were in utter turmoil in the middle of the 19th century.
-They thought that they no longer needed Austrians to rule over them, take away their lands, savings, send their sons to wars for Austria, etc. Hungarians wanted to use Hungarian as the official language not German and wanted to have their own press, their own freedom in short.
+They thought that they no longer needed Austrians to rule over them, take away their lands, savings, send their sons to wars for Austria, etc. Hungarians wanted to use Hungarian as the official language, not German, and wanted to have their own press, their own freedom in short.

 Neoclassicist style vs neo-renaissance style

 While the revolution was a hopeful and romantic moment in the nation’s life, the failure was sobering.
 Romanticism was gone.
-Sober and cool stylistically manifested in neoclassicism.
+Sober and cool, stylistically manifested in neoclassicism.

-No wonder that in the post-revolutionary Hungary the most popular architectural style was neoclassical.
+No wonder that in the post-revolutionary Hungary, the most popular architectural style was neoclassical.
 So Jozsef Hild started to design the ‘house of souls’ in a style that revokes rational balance, and stoic harmony.
 And indeed St Stephen’s Basilica is a massive piece of balance and strength.

 Two deaths, three architects